How Much Will It Cost?

 - Hardwood flooring in living, dining and bedrooms, cork or linoleum in the kitchen, ceramic or stone tile in baths and entry.
 (Carpeting is less expensive.)

 - Ceramic tile or artisan plaster shower surrounds.
-(Fiberglass or acrylic inserts are a cheaper alternative.)
+(Fiberglass or acrylic inserts are a much cheaper alternative.)

 - Custom cabinetry in the kitchen, as well as a few built-ins throughout the house.
-(Ikea cabinets are less expensive.)
+(Ikea cabinets are less expensive, and not bad.)

-- High quality appliances from Dacor, Thermodor, Miele, Bosch et al. (These fall between Sub-Zero, Viking or Wolf on the higher end and Kenmore or Whirlpool on the lower end.)
+- High quality appliances from Dacor, Thermodor, Miele, Bosch et al. (These fall between Sub-Zero, Viking or Wolf on the higher end and the lower-end Kenmore or Whirlpool on the lower but still usable side.)

 - Highly efficient and comfortable heating, ventilation and filtration systems.
-(High efficiency heat pump space and water heating, and heat recovery ventilators.)
+(High efficiency heat pump space and water heating, and European 92% efficient heat recovery ventilators.)

-- Nice lighting, including good looking, high quality fixtures, usually LED, with dimmers throughout.
+- Nice energy-efficient lighting, including good looking, high quality fixtures, usually LED, with dimmers throughout.

 - High quality low-toxic paint in (often) different colors on the ceilings and walls.

 - Choosing the contractors we recommend, which means working with nice people on a project that is done on time, within 5% of the estimate, with conscientious follow-up with any problems that surface in the work later on.